charlesbrandt/public/code/javascript/nuxt.md

 The nuxt server may be initiating the axios call for server side rendering.
 If you're using a containerized setup with nginx acting as a proxy, the source address may be different relative to the server.
 Haven't figured out how to specify a different source based on context (server vs client).
 However, you can also use a method that gets called on mounted so it only runs on the client. (skip server rendering)

-Going to try wrapping request in if(process.server) within the asyncData method of the page
+Going to try wrapping request in `if (process.server)` within the retrieval methods of the page

 ```
     let urlPrefix
     if (process.server) {
-      urlPrefix = context.$config.api_url_ssr
+      urlPrefix = context.$config.apiUrlSSR
     } else {
-      urlPrefix = context.$config.api_url
+      urlPrefix = context.$config.apiUrl
     }

     const personData = await context.$axios.get(